 Students are not allowed to sell or purchase any item at anytime while on school grounds.
-This includes lunch tickets as well as food, clothing, etc.
+This includes food, clothing, etc.

 Students are not allowed to leave the campus or go to the parking areas once they have arrived (by bus or car) at school.
 The only acceptable way to leave the campus is to go to the student office and check out with parental permission.
 Any violation of this policy may result in expulsion.